| j i m v a l l a n c e . c o m > m u s i c > s o n g s | |||||||||||||

 |||||||||||||

-Sam was keen, and a quick learner.
-In fact, he had already mastered much of the computer, synthesizer and recording technology available at the time -- and his knowledge would grow immeasurably as the album progressed.
-Where the other band members had little patience for the "nuts and bolts" of record-making, Sam seldom left the control room during the entire three months of recording and mixing the "Thin Red Line" album.
-Sam and I were the first to arrive and the last to leave the studio each day, a pattern that would continue on future Glass Tiger projects.
+Sam was was only 18 but he was keen, and a quick learner.
+In fact, he had already mastered much of the computer, synthesizer and recording technology available at the time -- and his knowledge would grow exponentially as the album progressed.
+Where the other band members had little patience for the "nuts and bolts" of record-making, Sam seldom left the control room during the entire three months of recording and mixing.
+He and I were the first to arrive and the last to leave the studio each day, a pattern that would continue on future Glass Tiger projects.
 There were two other band members who hadn't come to Vancouver: Wayne Parker and Michael Hanson.
 Wayne was a solid bass player and an easy-going guy, impossible to dislike.
-Michael Hanson was the band's drummer, who also happened to be a very talented singer, songwriter and guitarist. |
+Michael Hanson was the band's drummer, who also happened to be a talented singer, songwriter and guitarist. |

 |||||||||||||